Your Mobile App Security Guide: Averting Common Threats

 To understand the mobile security landscape better, let’s look into the safety risks that plagued consumer and corporate mobile applications this year.

 Phishing is a social engineering type of attack where trustworthy entities are replicated or imitated to convince the victim to open a malicious link or message or submit personal information in other ways.
 Phishing scams appeared in the 90s and remain the most persistent security threat of today.

 To keep their exploits successful against the evolving defense mechanisms, hackers constantly come up with new complex phishing schemes.
 Email applications would be an obvious ground for a phishing scam, but with companies implementing filtering tools and users growing warier of suspicious text communications, cybercriminals had to diversify their delivery mechanisms.
+Moreover, most companies use a DMARC record generator tool to ensure proper email authentication and security.
 Of late, mobile apps earned their special attention.